Gallbladder Treatment in Singapore

 MBBS • MMed • MRCS (IRE) • FRCSED • FAMS

 In many cases, gallstones do not cause any symptoms and do not require treatment.
-However, if a gallstone blocks the flow of bile through the bile ducts, it can lead to inflammation or infection of the gallbladder or other serious conditions affecting the liver and pancreas.
+However, if a gallstone blocks the flow of bile through the bile ducts, it can cause persistent pain, inflammation, or infection of the gallbladder.

 Types of Gallstones